iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convex Sets Projection Obtuse Angle Theorem.md

 #unfinished,

 Professor's Heinz's Proof is specialized for convex sets, and it's beautiful mathematically, made for educational purpose.
 It doesn't provide as much insight as the one we shown above.
-More specifically it didn't hilight that:
+More specifically it didn't highlight that:
 1. Obtuse angle implies projection, but convexity is not required.
 2. Projection onto a convex set has to satisfies obtuse angle theorem.
 Convexity has to involve.

 References: Heinz at UBCO, for Theorem 8.4.

+---
+### **In Relation to Proximal Mapping and Subgradient**

+#UNFINISHED